-8.28 The LFI is required to submit the statistical reporting on the digital currency transactions in accordance with the requirements set forth under the Statistical Management System.
+8.28 An LFI is required to submit regulatory reporting on the digital currency transactions to Labuan FSA on half-yearly basis.

 APPENDIX I LIST OF POLICY DOCUMENTS TO BE READ TOGETHER WITH THE GUIDELINES

 1. The Guidelines are to be read together with the following guidelines: - (i) Guidelines on Travel Rule for Labuan Digital Financial Services - (ii) Guidelines on Anti-Money Laundering, Countering Financing of Terrorism, Countering Proliferation Financing and Targeted Financial Sanctions for Labuan Key Reporting Institutions - (iii) Guidelines on Market Conduct for Labuan Digital Financial Intermediaries - (iv) Guidelines on Technology Management - (v) Guidelines on Technology and Cyber Risk Management for Labuan Banking and Insurance Business - (vi) Guidelines on Digital Governance Framework - (vii) Guidelines on Minimum Audit Standards for Internal Auditors of Labuan Banks - (viii) Directive on Accounts and Record-Keeping Requirement for Labuan Entities - (ix) Guidelines on the Establishment of Money Broking Business in Labuan IBFC